3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 Sabre Family Home and Property Protection Pepper Spray (13.0-Ounce): From the company that makes bear defense sprays, this pepper spray has a range of 30 feet and can be mounted right near the door.

 Emergency Essentials is your source for all things preparedness, from prepackaged foods to water barrels, to go bag kits.
-They just announced a number of specials for the month of September including ASAP Silver Solution at $12.99 for an 8 ounce bottle.
+They just announced a number of specials for the month of September including ASAP Silver Solution is an 8 ounce bottle.
 Metallic silver has been used for centuries as a natural antibacterial agent for wound care, and even water treatment.